Skip to main content

 Check:

-• The order item uses the same product record
+• The order item references the same product record as the mapping

 Ingredients